 You will notice that the temperature of the payload drops at an early stage; this is due to the presence of the gel packs.
 The diagram demonstrates that the EcoLiner insulated shipping container significantly outperformed the jute liner.
 At the 24-hour mark, the difference in payload temperature was roughly 14.4 oF, confirming that the insulated box liner possesses superior thermal properties.

 Insulated Products Corporation (IPC) aims to manufacture products that remain environmentally compatible and reduce waste, while maintaining their ever-increasing performance.
-IPC’s EcoLiner box insulated liner is no exception, and is developed with minimal environmental impact and post-consumer packaging waste.
-The EcoLiner insulated box liner is a two-piece thermal liner, made of recycled cotton filler and oxo-biodegradable film to thermally and physically protect the contents of a six-sided container.
+IPC’s EcoLiner insulated box liner is no exception, and is developed with minimal environmental impact and post-consumer packaging waste.
+The EcoLiner insulated box liner is a two-piece thermal liner, made of recycled cotton filler and a robust outer film that thermally and physically protect the contents of a six-sided container.

 The study was formulated to compare the thermal insulation performance of EcoLiner and jute, a plant-based solution.
 The results of the test herein demonstrated that IPC’s EcoLiner insulated box liner thermally outperformed the jute liner; the EcoLiner kept the inside of the box at a colder temperature for a longer period of time.